anxpara/getActualClientRect/README.md

 ## Problem

-It's 2023 and web developers still don't have any good options for obtaining the position and shape of an element on a page.
+It was 2023 and web developers still didn't have any good options for obtaining the position and shape of an element on a page.

 - Most people use getBoundingClientRect, which by nature obscures any transforms affecting the element.
 - HTMLElement's offset api is almost useful, except that the specs require the values to be rounded to the nearest pixel, which means the api is not useful for getting subpixel-perfect results.